 Is my dog at risk of catching distemper?

 If your puppy hasn’t had their first injection, it won’t be protected against distemper.
 1-2 weeks after completing their first vaccine course, your puppy will be able to walk outside and mix with other dogs.

 Until your dog develops the protection that the jab provides, your puppy will be able to explore your garden, providing that no other dogs have recently used the space.
 You can also carry your puppy around to interesting places, such as parks and markets, to expose them to stimulating smells, sounds and experiences.

 If your dog isn’t up to date on their vaccinations and yearly top up boosters, they are at an increased risk of catching canine distemper, so it’s really important to make sure that your dog receives their regular vaccinations.
 To find out more about vaccinations and booking appointments, speak to your vet.

 Like kennel cough, distemper is quick and easy to vaccinate against.
 In fact, the distemper vaccine is so effective that the disease is rarely seen in vaccinated dogs.

 With around one in every five infected dogs dying as a result of complications such as pneumonia or neurological symptoms such as problems with the brain – both of which can be caused by a weakened immune system – it’s vital to get new puppies vaccinated and to keep them up to date with their annual booster injections.

 As well as protecting your dog or puppy against this highly contagious and nasty disease, regular vaccination is required by kennels and pet insurers as a condition of cover.

 Need advice on distemper in dogs?

-For more information on canine distemper, contact your local vet.
+For more information on canine distemper and the vaccination process, contact your local vet.